Static Routing

 Default Route

-Sometimes also referred to as Default Gateway, the default route is where an IP device sends all packets for which it does not have a better route for.
-A sort of last resort.
+Sometimes referred to as the Default Gateway, the default route is where an IP device sends all packets for which it does not have a more specific route.
+It acts as a last resort.
+To configure a default route, use the following commands:

 example:/config/ip/#> route default 192.168.0.1